Skydio/revup/docs/amend.md

 **--insert, -i**
-: Instead of amending the given commit, insert the changes in cache as a new commit before the given commit.
+: Instead of amending the given commit, insert the changes in cache as a new commit after the given commit.
 If there are no changes in cache, this inserts an empty commit.
 Cannot be used with --no-edit, since the new commit requires a commit message.